Heading to the Big Apple with your family? Be sure to check out these family-friendly stops in New York City!

 If you are taking a stroller with you, be aware that most subway stations do not have an elevator.
 That means you will need to carry your stroller up and down the stairs, so it's good if you have some help.
 (We have lucked out and had strangers offer to help.)

-Of course, you can always get from place to place by using a taxi.
-This is a more expensive option, but there is never a shortage of taxis you can hail.
-Most taxis take credit cards.
+Of course, you can always get from place to place by using taxis.
+Given that there is never a shortage of taxis, you can hail one anytime.
+By hiring taxis, you can travel privately as per your need and convenience.
+Also, most taxis take credit cards.

 Uber is another great option for getting around the city.
 While we are all about saving money when we travel, we always take an Uber from the airport into the city.
 It costs about $50-$60, depending on the time of day, but it's so worth it to avoid carrying all your luggage and family members through the busy subway stations.
 You'll also save a lot of time getting to and from the airport this way.

 One of our favorite things to do in NYC is walk the Brooklyn Bridge.
 You'll get amazing views of New York City.

 Tip: Order take out pizza from Grimaldi's or Julianna's pizza before you start walking across the bridge.
 Once you get to the other side, your pizza will be ready for you!

 The length of the Brooklyn Bridge is 1.6 miles, so bring along a stroller for young children.